Blackwood Grain Free and Sensitive Diet Recipes Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 As a group, the brand features an average protein content of 29% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.

-In addition, when you consider the protein-boosting effect of the field peas, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas, lentils, chickpeas and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Blackwood Special Diet Dog Food is a plant-based kibble using a moderate amount of poultry and fish meals as its main sources of animal protein, thus earning the brand 4 stars.
+Blackwood Grain Free and Sensitive Diet Recipes is a plant-based dry dog food using a moderate amount of various meat meals as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word